 In other news Newfoundland filmmaker, Noel Harris’, film Touch screened at The Diversity Corner at Cannes and snagged the jury award for Best Short Film!
 Huge congrats to Noel!

 Other filmmakers from the rock (aka St. John’s, Newfoundland) continue to make movies too.
-Jenina Macgillivray just wrapped production on her short Skip and Martine Blue has completed post on her short Perfect Family as well as her first feature Hunting Pignut.
-While Wanda Nolan, recipient of the Michelle Jackson RBC award will be shooting her short Crocuses this summer.
+Jenina Macgillivray just wrapped production on her short Skip and Martine Blue’s short Perfect Family will have its premiere at the Atlantic Film Festival along with her first feature Hunting Pignut.
+And Wanda Nolan, recipient of the Michelle Jackson RBC award, is in post on her short Crocuses in prep for screening at the upcoming St. John’s International Woman’s Film Festival.

 Fellowships & Labs

-I was honored to have been a story advisor for Film Independent’s Directing Lab this year (read about the fellows here) and the inaugural Global Media Makers a cultural exchange program with filmmakers from the Middle East.
+I’m honored to be a story advisor for Film Independent’s Screenwriting Lab this fall.
+I was thrilled to be involved with Directing Lab this past spring (read about the fellows here) as well as the inaugural Global Media Makers a cultural exchange program with filmmakers from the Middle East.
 You can read more here.

-I also just got back from Whistler, BC where I was a mentor for the Praxis/Whistler Film Festival Screenwriters Lab 2016 and will be going back again in the fall.
+This summer I was in Whistler, BC where I was a mentor for the Praxis/Whistler Film Festival Screenwriters Lab 2016 and will be going back again in the winter.
 This is a wonderful program and I’m looking forward to seeing all six projects move forward in the coming months.

 In other adventures… I recently taught screenwriting to high school students in the Palm Springs School District for Digicom an initiative spearheaded by Digicom President and CEO, David Vogel, to bring digital storytelling skills to both students and teachers.
 The passion, commitment and talent these students showed was truly inspiring.
 You can read more about the screenwriting program here and about Digicom here.